Resources / For families

 Hyposensitivity: Kids who have a low response to smells often enjoy scented household items and art supplies.
 They may also love spending time outdoors.

-As you make changes to help your child feel more comfortable, don’t forget to:
+Other tips to help your child at home As you make changes to help your child feel more comfortable, don’t forget to:

-• Declutter.
-Cleaning up, simplifying, and organizing can help limit stimuli and distractions for your child.
-(Putting things out of reach also provides opportunities for them to engage with you and practice their language skills!)
+• Declutter: Cleaning up, simplifying, and organizing can help limit stimuli and distractions for your child.
+Putting things out of reach also provides opportunities for them to engage with you and practice their language skills!

-• Take your time.
-Although you may be excited to make changes, don’t adjust everything at once!
+• Take your time: Although you may be excited to make changes, don’t adjust everything at once.
 Too many changes can overwhelm your child.